SummaryRead the full fact sheet

 How bowel cancer develops

 The bowel is the long ‘tube’ that absorbs water and nutrients from food and processes waste products into faeces (poo).
-It includes the small bowel, colon and rectum.

 As people get older, little lumps called polyps may grow inside the colon or rectum, and can become cancerous.
 A polyp looks like small spots on the bowel lining or like cherries on stalks.
 Not all polyps become cancerous.
 If polyps are removed, the risk of bowel cancer is reduced.